enso-org/enso/doc/haskell-style-guide.md

 to use function composition.

 ## Language Extensions
-Much like any sophisticated Haskell codebase, Luna makes heavy use of the GHC language extensions.
+Much like any sophisticated Haskell codebase, Enso makes heavy use of the GHC language extensions.
 We have a broad swath of extensions that are enabled by default across our projects, and a further set which are allowed whenever necessary.
 We also have a set of extensions that are allowed with care, which